penrose/penrose/tutorial/tutorial-p3.md

 AutoLabel All
 ```
 ## :page_facing_up: Style
-Now the real fun starts! 🖌️ But before that, we will get a bit theoretical and understand why Penrose is the way it is.
+Now the real fun starts 🖌️.
+But before that, we will get a bit theoretical and understand why Penrose is the way it is.

 > The goal of Penrose is to visualize mathematical relationships.